CoinbaseTrading/mvp/README.md

-# MVP
+# Candles

-This repo contains the MVP for the Coinbase trading effort.
+This repo contains the code used to load candles data from Coinbase.

 # Local setup